zcattacz/alasql_wiki/how-to-release.md

 **In practice the result is that the master branch us never updated without updating the version number.**
 That includes changes like minor corrections to documentation files such as README.md.

-The formatting is a bit fun so it can work both as a markdown document and a `sh` script.
+The formatting is a bit fun because it works both as a markdown document and a `sh` script.

 To `curl` the content of this wiki page to `sh`:
 ```bash
 npm run release
 ```
 '
 go(){

 ##The following is a checklist for the team to remember the steps.
 Please update where you see a better way...